Macrometacorp/docs/docs/photoniq/est/get-started-est.md

 4. Configure components as described in [Manage EST Components](manage-components.md#add-new-components).
 5. Work with Macrometa support to make sure the migration was successful.
 6. Disable the selected browser side tags as you enable them in EST.
+7. Verify that analytics data keeps flowing, and patterns do not drastically change by monitoring events on third-party service dashboards.

 ## Next Steps